 [kir] Widespread.
-2,450,000 in Kyrgyzstan (1993 UBS).
-Population total all countries: 2,941,930.
+L1 users: 4,170,000 (2014).
+Ethnic population: 3,800,000 (2009 census).
+Total users in all countries: 4,908,350.
 Status: 1 (National).
 Statutory national language (2010, Constitution, Art 5 (1)).
 Alternate Names: Kara-Kirgiz, Kirghiz, Kirgiz.
 Autonym: кыргыз тили (Kyrgyz tili), кыргызча (Kyrgyzcha).
 Dialects: Northern Kyrgyz, Southern Kyrgyz.
-Classification: Turkic, Western, Aralo-Caspian Comments: The names Eastern Kyrghyz and Western Kyrghyz have been erroneously applied to Kazakh.
+Classification: Turkic, Western, Aralo-Caspian.
+Comments: The names Eastern Kyrghyz and Western Kyrghyz have been erroneously applied to Kazakh.
 Increasing education.
-Muslim (Sunni), Buddhist (Lamaist).
+Muslim, Buddhist.

 [rus] Ysyk-Kol region: Lake Ysyk Kol area; widespread.
 2,825,000 in Kyrgyzstan, all users.
 L1 users: 525,000 (2014).
 L2 users: 2,300,000 (Arefyev 2012).
 Ethnic population: 420,000 (2009 census).
 Status: 1 (National).
 Statutory national language (2010, Constitution, Article 10(2)).
 Classification: Indo-European, Balto-Slavic, Slavic, East.
 Comments: Non-indigenous.
 Christian.